HCPSS proudly serves more than 5.5 million high-quality meals each year

 Free and Reduced Meals (FARMs)

 The HCPSS participates in the National School Lunch and Breakfast Programs.
 Students from households that meet federal income guidelines are eligible to receive free or reduced-price meals.
-Those eligible for reduced-price meals pay $0.30 for breakfast and $0.40 for lunch.

-Applications are available online or as a paper application.
-Parents must submit a new application every school year to maintain their student’s eligibility.
+Parents/guardians must submit a new application every school year to maintain their student’s eligibility.

-For all questions or concerns, feel free to contact our office at 410-313-7134.
+For any other questions or concerns, feel free to contact our office at 410-313-7134.

 We value feedback from parents and community members on meal choices, nutrition and wellness, and many other topics to improve our services.